 Silicone v Hybrid Polymer

-“What mastic sealant should we use, silicone v hybrid polymer?”
+“What mastic sealant material should we use, what’s the best, silicone v hybrid polymer?”
 As a supplier, we’re asked this on a daily basis and the truth is, it’s a subjective question, it’s literally become a straight up choice of one or the other these days.
 As with any specialist trade, manufacturers at every level continuously research and develop technologies for their materials to better suit the current and future marketplace, always guided by raw material costs but also, more recently, with a heavy focus on the ecological impact the finished products have on the environment.

 A variety of sealant materials